lynxxxxu-beep/Fractal-cathedral-p5js-interactive-eye/README.md

-# Fractal-cathedral-p5js-interactive-eye
 My 2025 s1 assignment in RMIT.

-# 🌌 Interactive Eye (p5.js + WebGL2)
+# 🌌 Interactive Eye

-An interactive visual experiment exploring gaze, reflection, and perception through fractal-inspired shaders.
+An interactive visual experiment exploring p5js+WebGL2, fractal(Mandelbrot set & Julia set), machine learning.

 ## 🎨 Description
-This sketch simulates a responsive eye that follows the user's cursor and reacts to movement.
+This sketch simulates a responsive eye that follows the audience's face and reacts to movement through computer camera.
-It uses **p5.js + WebGL2** and integrates **noise-based deformation** and **color blending** techniques inspired by glitch aesthetics.
+It uses **p5.js + WebGL2** and integrates **evolution of fractal** and **color blending** techniques inspired by classical fractals aesthetics.

 ## 🧠 Concept
-Inspired by the idea of “seeing through the defect,” this work explores how small distortions can create a sense of life and awareness.
+Inspired by the idea of “seeing through the defect,” this work is part of our studio work, which explores how small distortions can create a sense of life and awareness.
+This programming part act as the main projection of the whole project.
+To see the full project design research compendium, please see the file: **DRC.pdf**

 ## 🛠️ Technologies
-- p5.js (WebGL2 mode)
+- p5.js
+- WebGL2
-- GLSL fragment shaders
+- ml5.js
-- Perlin noise for deformation
-- Real-time interaction (mouse tracking)
+- classical fractal (Julia set)

 ## 📸 Preview
 ![preview](link-to-your-image-or-gif)